BLOCKvIO/ios-sdk/README.md

 ## Example

+This example app lets you try out the BLOCKv SDK.
+It's a great place to start if you're getting up to speed on the platform.
 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+- iOS 10.0+
+- Xcode 9.2+
+- Swift 4+

 ## Installation